What would you tell your children, your grandchildren to do? What do you wish someone had convinced you to do?

 3) Do Not Assume Newer Products Are Better

-Assume marketing on newer products is better
+But, Marketing on newer products might be better

 4) Demand Continuity From Your Vehicle/System Of Choice